quinn-dougherty/Portfolio/load/README.md

 Too often, we take imputation for granted.
 At level one, we apply imputation strategies _as if we're debugging_, i.e. we run `.fillna('mean')` because we just want it to let us train up for inference.
-At level two, we put a little more TLC into EDA and experimentation, ending up with _motivated_ imputation strategies, i.e. thinking critically about the interaction between imputation and other things in your pipeline, informed mostly by validation loss.
+At level two, we put a little more TLC into EDA and experimentation, ending up with _motivated_ imputation strategies, i.e. thinking critically about the interaction between imputation and other things in our pipeline, informed mostly by validation loss.

 In [this talk from SciPy 2018 by Dillon Niederhut](https://youtu.be/2gkw2T5jAfo) I found a proposal for level three.
-The problem with level two is that you're still deleting the memory of having missing data in the first place, preventing the reporting of results from being fully transparent.
+The problem with level two is that we are erasing information with imputation-- namely, the distribution of missing vs. nonmissing values.
+Without recalling that distribution, the reporting of results can't be fully transparent.
 Niederhut calls for data scientists to push publishing conventions in the direction of **reporting the missingness at which you found the data** as a minimal requirement to interpret results.